Defacto2/database/README.md

 # Defacto2, database

 The Defacto2 database collects thousands of records documenting the history of the PC Scene.
 This data powers the [Defacto2](https://defacto2.net) website.

-You can download a daily export of the [PostgreSQL](https://www.postgresql.org) database as an SQL document from https://defacto2.net/sql/files.sql.
+There is a SQL document download of a daily export of the PostgreSQL database: [defacto2.net/sql/files.sql](https://defacto2.net/sql/files.sql).

+There is a RESTful API available: [defacto2.net/api](https://defacto2.net/api).

 > [!NOTE]
-> PostgreSQL version 16+ is recommended for the best compatibility.
+> [PostgreSQL](https://www.postgresql.org) version 16+ is recommended for the best compatibility.

 ### First time setup